Age-Old Wisdom meets Modern Tools

 Learn About These Similar-Looking Plants

 Many of us remember being kids looking for the “four-leaf clover.”
 That brings us to today’s garden musings.
 What is the difference between clover, shamrocks, oxalis, and the mysterious four-leaf clover?
 Which plant is used in the lawn and garden, and which is a houseplant?
+Which is considered lucky?
 We’ll untangle the mysterious world of plant names…

 What is Clover?

 Clover is the common name for a ground cover plant often found in lawns and fields.
 It refers to a number of species in the Trifolium genus, with the word trifolium literally meaning “having three leaves.”
 White Clover (Trifolium repens) crowds out broadleaf weeds while growing harmoniously with grass.
 It will thrive in areas that are poorly drained or too shady for a conventional lawn.